martin-murray/Chart-Editor/replit.md

 ## Overview
 A full-stack stock market tracking application built with React, Express.js, and PostgreSQL.
 The application provides real-time stock market data with filtering capabilities, Slack integration for alerts, and comprehensive market analytics.
 The system features both in-memory and database storage options for flexible deployment, aiming to provide comprehensive global market coverage and real-time insights for investors.

+## Recent Changes (October 17, 2025)
+- **Chart Data Coverage Fix**: Added 1-day buffer to daily resolution timeframes (3M, 1Y, 3Y, 5Y) to ensure the most recent trading day's data is included, even if the trading day hasn't completed yet.
+This ensures users always see the latest available data including the current day.
+- **Annotation Text Overflow Fix**: Added `overflow-hidden` and `break-words` styling to all annotation text boxes to prevent text from extending beyond box boundaries during display and export.
+- **Measure Tool Display Fix**: Removed time labels from measure tool and added `whitespace-nowrap` to prevent price text from overlapping with date labels at the bottom of charts.
+- **Tab Highlight Fix**: Removed padding from TabsList to ensure the blue active tab indicator fits perfectly within the tab container without overhanging.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
 Testing preference: User prefers to handle testing themselves rather than internal automated testing.
 Skip QA testing for speed - user will test the app directly.